 If you are bringing USD, GBP, CAD, EUR or any other major currency, the best cash exchange rates are found at Forex — available in most major cities (Stavanger, Oslo, Bergen and several more).
 Banks, including the ones at the airports, will give you worse rates and charge high fees.
 Some banks will give you a better exchange rate than Forex, but they will charge high commissions, leading to a worse effective exchange rate.

 For transfer of larger sums of money, i.e. a deposit for an apartment or a private home rental, Transferwise is your best option.
 It’s simpler and cheaper than a normal international wire — and just as safe.
+You can read a comprehensive review of Transferwise, it’s costs and other alternatives/competitors, here at Timedoctor.

 At the time of writing the exchange rates are as follows.
 The actual exchange rates depends on the bank you are using, or what the credit card company rates are at the transaction time.
 For updated daily rates, check out xe.com.